rollkit/docs/tutorials/cosmwasm.md

 {"data":{"address":"wasm1y9ceqvnsnm9xtcdmhrjvv4rslgwfzmrzky2c5z"}}
 ```

-With that, we have instantiated and interacted with the CosmWasm nameservice
-smart contract on our local DA network using Rollkit!
+With that, we have instantiated and interacted with the CosmWasm Nameservice smart contract on our local DA network using Rollkit!